Complete UK Stair Nosing Guide

 Are stair nosings required by UK building regulations?

-Yes, especially in public and commercial buildings.
-UK Building Regulations such as Part M and BS 8300 require compliant stair nosings that are both durable and visually contrasting.
+Yes, particularly in public and commercial buildings.
+Compliance with Part M and BS 8300 is required.

 Which stair nosings work best for laminate or tiled floors?